mchldann/FeedbackGuidedIntentionScheduling/README.md

 ## Running

-This project has glued together from several different pieces and remains very much "research code".
-Apologies in advance!
+This project has been glued together from several different pieces and remains very much "research code".
+There are quite a few leftover bits from other repos that aren't really used.
+Apologies in advance for the messiness!

-Most of the core logic is written in Java (since we're building on previous work that was implemented in Java), but the machine learning aspects are handled via Python.
+Most of the core logic is written in Java (since we're building on previous work that was implemented in Java), but the machine learning aspects are handled in Python.
 To install the Python requirements via Anaconda, use
 ```conda env create -f aamas_23_feedback.yml```.

 The Java code is set up to run the necessary Python scripts automatically, but you'll need to ensure that the path to the python executable is set up correctly in Main.java.
 The default is:<br />